-- Statement of the Problem/Description of the Issue (20%): evaluate the applicant's understanding of the program/issue to be addressed. - Project Design and Implementation (45%): evaluate the strength of the proposal, including information provided in the goals, objectives, timelines, and deliverables webbased form. - Capabilities and Competencies (20%): evaluate the applicant's administrative and technical capacity to successfully accomplish the goals and objectives. - Plan for Collecting the Data Required for this Solicitation's Performance Measures (5%): evaluate the applicant's understanding of the performance data reporting requirements and the plan for collecting the required data. - Budget (10%): evaluate for completeness, cost effectiveness, and allowability (e.g., reasonable, allocable, and necessary for project activities).
+- Description of the Issue (20%): evaluate the applicant's understanding of the program/issue to be addressed. - Project Design and Implementation (30%): evaluate the strength of the proposal, including information provided in the goals, objectives, timelines, and deliverables webbased form. - Capabilities and Competencies (20%): evaluate the applicant's administrative and technical capacity to successfully accomplish the goals and objectives. - Plan for Collecting the Data Required for this Solicitation's Performance Measures (15%): evaluate the applicant's understanding of the performance data reporting requirements and the plan for collecting the required data. - Budget (15%): evaluate for completeness, cost effectiveness, and allowability (e.g., reasonable, allocable, and necessary for project activities).